 This is especially common if your computer isn’t solely used for gaming.

-If you’re someone who uses their computer for work or school on a daily basis, it’s easy to forget that other applications are running in the background.
+If you use their computer for work or school daily, it’s easy to forget that other applications are running in the background.

-In order to maximize your game’s performance, only run the minimum required programs outside of the game.
+To maximize your game’s performance, only run the minimum required programs outside of it.

 7. Adjust the CPU Priority